The Chummer RV Is Part Hummer, Part Chinook Baja, All Awesome

 You can't have a Hummer H2 without some luxury touches, and it starts with a massive power-folding leather sofa.
 Cherry wood trim is found all around the cabin.
 A full kitchen and wet bath are nestled into the interior, not to mention a very large TV and full-size appliances.
 It carries a 4,000-watt generator, has heated holding tanks, and is equipped with a central vacuum system for cleanup.
 All in all, this one-of-one rig really is something special.

 It's so special that we reached out to the Chummer's current owner, Mike Johnson, to learn more about it.
-Former Chinook boss and RV legend Gary Lukehart came up with the idea in the early 2000s and built this model to display at a big RV show in 2005.
+Former Chinook boss and RV legend Gary Lukehart came up with the idea in the early 2000s and built this model to display at a big Louisville RV show in 2005.
 He wasn't planning to sell it, but once the top Chinook dealership saw it, they had to have it.
 The Chummer went back to Minnesota with the dealer, and it was sold within hours to a very wealthy, unnamed individual.

 Meanwhile, Johnson and Lukehart had become good friends over the years.
 It was actually Lukehart who sparked Johnson's quest to own the Chummer.